The Witches (Hans Baldung): Witches' flight

-Description of Imagery
+Description of imagery

 Maleficia and the Malleus Maleficarum

 Maleficia were unexplained events that were attributed to witchcraft.
 According to Jane Schuyler, Baldung's image suggests two instances of maleficia: the bones suggest a murder and the insects and toads in the jar vapors suggest a biblical plague.
-The Malleus maleficarum states that witches are able to create storms and plagues with the help of Satan, citing the punishments inflicted on Job and the Pharaoh's magicians in the time of Moses who were able to recreate three of God's plagues.
+The Malleus Maleficarum states that witches are able to create storms and plagues with the help of Satan, citing the punishments inflicted on Job and the Pharaoh's magicians in the time of Moses who were able to recreate three of God's plagues.

-The witches in this image are designed to mock the Christian Mass and the Eurcharist.
+The witches in this image are designed to mock the Christian Mass and the Eucharist.
 The witch sitting on the left side of the image holds a chalice in her hand.
 In a Catholic Mass, this chalice would be filled with sacramental wine which was then transformed into the Blood of Christ.
 The middle witch holds aloft the paten, a plate which would hold the sacramental bread.
 This bread would be converted to the Body of Christ during the miracle of transubstantiation.
 The plate instead holds two chickens.
 The witch in the middle also holds a dirty cloth above her head, referencing both the corporal and altar cloth a priest would use to display the monstrance.

 On the upper-left of the image, to the left of the witch flying on a goat, there is a figure obscured by the vapors coming out of the unguent jar.
 It's not possible to determine the identity or sex of this individual as only their legs and feet can be seen sticking out of the vapors.
 There is a bishop's hat on the ground, suggesting that it may belong to the obscured figure.
 If true, then this bishop would be the only male in this image, excluding the animals.

 Various bones surround the witches, including a human skull and a horse's skull.
-The bones suggest cannibalism and infanticide, both referenced in Question XI of the first part of the Malleus maleficarum.
+The bones suggest cannibalism and infanticide, both referenced in Question XI of the first part of the Malleus Maleficarum.
 In it, the supposed witch confesses that witches kill infants in a way that suggests overlaying or natural causes.
 Afterwards the infant's bodies are dug up so that they can be boiled in a cauldron.
 A partially hidden cauldron can be seen behind the middle witch.
 The accused witch also mentioned that the boiled solids can be made into an unguent that assists in pleasure and transportation specifically.